automl/learning_environments/README.md

 ```
 python3 experiments/GTN_visualize_gridworld_learned_reward_env.py
 ```
-and adjust the variable ```LOG_DIR``` at the top of the script with the approriate model with the suffix _1, _2, _5, or _6 which correspond o the RN types list above (i.e. one sub-plot row of Figure 10) .
+and adjust the variable ```LOG_DIR``` at the top of the script with the approriate model with the suffix _1, _2, _5, or _6 which correspond o the RN types list in Section "Training Reward Networks after HPO" above (i.e. one sub-plot row of Figure 10).
 For each call of this script, there will be created one sub-plots of Figure 10 (simplified and non-simplified) and by turning on/off the ```SIMPLIFY``` flag you can choose whether to create the left or the right sub-plot.

 Fig. 2 (standalone):
 ```